serhan-yilmaz/PrinciplesGuide/README.md

 -- Stop to smell the roses along the way

--- Strike a balance between being Selfless and Selfish

 -- Fate is not written.
 Change it if not desirable.
 Exert will.
 Take action.

 -- Principle of truth